ar-io/ant-pilot/README.md

 - `update-record` creates a new record in a GNT or updates existing one
 - `update-test-record` creates a new record in a GNT or updates existing one on Redstone Testnet

+The above scripts can be run like the following example `yarn ts-node .\src\tools\create-gnt-and-buy-record.ts`